 Good coffee, yummy food, a casual atmosphere and good friends—it’s the perfect way to get in the mood for Shabbat, and it happens at our monthly Café Shabbat.
-Starting at 9:00 am, you’re welcome to sit and relax, read a paper or schmooze, and you can partake of optional activities—from Torah Study to drum circles—to deepen your Shabbat experience.
+Starting at 9:00 a.m., you’re welcome to sit and relax, read a paper or schmooze, and you partake in optional activities—from Torah Study to drum circles—to deepen your Shabbat experience.
 Café Shabbat is held before services on the 1st Saturday of most months.

 Making Prayer Real